zachgates/Milky-Way/README.md

 # Milky Way
-Milky Way is a stack-based programming language
+Milky Way is a stack-based programming language.

 # Usage